Yard Waste Collection

 The City no longer issues yard waste coupons.
 Please contact Republic Services (952) 941-5174 to schedule pick up of yard waste bags or for any questions regarding yard waste.

-Yard waste is typically collected from about April - November of each year, depending on the weather.
+Yard waste is typically collected in April and at the end of October into the first week of November of each year, depending on the weather.
 Please contact City Hall for specific dates or more information.

 For more information, contact City Hall at (952) 474-5233.